-The Australian Principals Federation applauds the decision announced today by the Minister for Education to discontinue the pilot program that places repeat offenders on bail in mainstream schools with ankle monitoring devices.
-This decision reflects a strong stance by the education minister and a pragmatic approach that prioritises the safety and wellbeing of students and staff.
+by the ...
+Minister for Education ... to discontinue the pilot program that placed repeat offenders on bail in mainstream schools with ankle monitoring devices.

+This decision reflects a strong stance by the Education Minister and a pragmatic approach that prioritises the safety and wellbeing of students and staff.

 And that is what we do.
 We will prioritise the safety of our staff and our students.
 We have more than 1 million students in our system; 660,000 students call the public education system their home.
 We have just announced \$2.5 billion for public education from the Commonwealth.
 We know the single most powerful weapon to combat disadvantage, to turn a life around, is education.
 But it has got to be the right education setting.
 It has got to be small class sizes.
 It has got to be a wide, tailored curriculum - you are either in vocational education, in training or out trying to get a job - and that is what we will do.
 As a former Minister for Youth Justice, I know and I have seen firsthand how our flexible learning options across our Education State change lives.
 That is why we have that approach and it is why it will change lives.